-This miscellaneous deduction for federal estate tax on "income in respect of a decedent" is taken on line 28 of Schedule A. It is not subject to the 2% rule that limits the deduction of most other miscellaneous expenses.
+This deduction for federal estate tax on "income in respect of a decedent" is taken on line 16 of Schedule A.

 I set up a trust for my son.
 Do I have to file a tax return for the trust?

-If you are the beneficiary of a trust, you are responsible for paying tax on your share of the trust income that's distributed to you.
-The Schedule K-1 you receive details your share of the trust's income, deductions and credits, which you report on your tax return.
+If you are the beneficiary of a trust, you are typically responsible for paying tax on your share of the trust income that's allocated to you by the trust.
+The Schedule K-1 you receive provides details about your share of the trust's income, deductions and credits, which you report on your tax return.
 The K-1 tells you where to report each item.
 TurboTax does this for you automatically.